nano-bot01/Heart-Disease-Prediction-System-using-Machine-Learning/README.md

 print(prediction)

 if(prediction[0] == 0):
-    print("Patient has a healthy heart 💛💛💛💛")
+    print("The Patient has a healthy heart 💛💛💛💛")

 else:
-    print("Patient has a unhealthy heart 💔💔💔💔")
+    print("The Patient has an unhealthy heart 💔💔💔💔")
 ```

 ## Notations of predicted output: